What is B2B eCommerce Personalization?

 3. How Can B2B Leverage the B2C Playbook?

 Personalized experiences are what we demand as customers.
 Our favorite stores may do this via online advertisements and email marketing promos based on our prior purchases.
-B2B personalization is challenging to offer since buyer journeys vary across B2C and B2B.
+B2B personalization is challenging to offer since the buying journeys vary across B2C and B2B.
 However, there are a few pages that B2B can take out of the B2C book when it comes to personalization.

 - First of all, B2C knows its funnel and how to move people closer to conversion.
 Whether B2B or B2C, a sales funnel is a consumer-focused model that graphically displays a customer's path from initial contact through purchase.
 B2B needs to also know its sales funnel and what it takes to move a consumer to conversion.